 For example if you want to have physiotherapy to help your symptoms, you can ask for this help without being referred by your GP or you can ask someone to do this for you.

 What is the Directory of Personalised Care?

-This is a list that contains courses and information for all residents and healthcare professionals of Bedfordshire Luton & Milton Keynes (BLMK).
+This is a list that contains courses and information for all residents and healthcare and social care professionals of Bedfordshire Luton & Milton Keynes (BLMK).
 The information is split by topics that are all part of personalised care some of which are applicable to a particular audience.
 We have provided a definition of what each of these topics mean.
 Each topic aims to let you know how it will benefit you as well as helping to improve the care that healthcare professionals provide.

 The topics are:

 - Health Literacy

 You can search and save to a wish list any information you are interested in and then you can download the wish list.
 You will have to register with the BLMK website so that your wish list is saved.

 We have made sure that the courses and information provided are of a quality standard endorsed by NHS and social care experts, local charities and agencies such as Age UK (see our assurance page).

 Who is the Directory of Personalised Care for?